-Textbooks and other district-approved instructional materials are provided to students free of charge for each subject or class.
-Any books must be covered by the student, as directed by the teacher, and treated with care.
-Electronic textbooks and technological equipment may also be provided to students, depending on the course and course objectives.
+The district provides approved instructional materials to students free of charge for each subject or class.
+Students must treat instructional materials with care, as directed by the teacher.

-If the district does not issue graphing calculators for a course requiring their use, a student may use a calculator application with the same functionality as a graphing calculator on a phone, laptop, tablet, or other computing device in place of a graphing calculator.
+If a student needs a graphing calculator for a course and the district does not provide one, the student may use a calculator application with graphing capabilities on a phone, laptop, tablet, or other computing device.

 A student who is issued a damaged item should report the damage to the teacher.

-Any student failing to return an item in acceptable condition loses the right to free textbooks and technological equipment until the item is returned or the damage paid for by the parent; however, the student will be provided the necessary instructional resources and equipment for use at school during the school day.
+Any student who does not return an item or returns an item in an unacceptable condition loses the right to free textbooks and technological equipment until the item is returned or the damage is paid for by the parent.
+However, the student will be provided the necessary instructional resources and equipment for use at school during the school day.